folio-org/raml-module-builder/README.md

 The RMB can receive parameters of different types.
 Modules can declare a query parameter and receive it as a string parameter in the generated API functions.

-The RMB exposes an easy way to query, using CQL (https://github.com/folio-org/cql2pgjson-java).
+The RMB exposes an easy way to query, using [CQL (Contextual Query Language)](#cql-contextual-query-language).
 This enables a seamless integration from the query parameters to a prepared "where" clause to query with.

 ```java
 //create object on table.field